Josh Gordon: 2016 season

 On January 20, 2016, Gordon applied to the league for reinstatement.
 His request was denied in March when it was reported that he had failed another drug test.
 On July 25, Gordon was reinstated by the NFL on a conditional basis.
 He was allowed to participate in training camp, but was suspended for the first four games of the 2016 regular season.
 On September 29, while he was one week away from reinstatement to the NFL, Gordon left the Browns to enter an in-patient rehabilitation facility.

 In a press statement, Gordon wrote, "After careful thought and deep consideration I've decided that I need to step away from pursuing my return to the Browns and my football career to enter an in-patient rehabilitation facility.
 This is the right decision for me and one that I hope will enable me to gain full control of my life and continue on a path to reach my full potential as a person.
 I appreciate the support of the NFL, NFLPA, the Browns, my teammates, my agent and the community through this extremely challenging process."

 2017 season

 On March 1, 2017, Gordon again applied to the league for reinstatement, but was denied on May 11.
 On November 1, following Week 8, Gordon was again reinstated on a conditional basis, meaning that he would be eligible to return in Week 13.
-He was officially activated off the Commissioner's Exempt list on November 30 for the Browns' Week 13 game against the Los Angeles Chargers.
-He finished the game with 4 receptions for 85 yards in a 10–19 loss.
+He was activated off the Commissioner's Exempt list on November 30 for the Browns' Week 13 game against the Los Angeles Chargers.
+He finished the game with 4 receptions for 85 yards in a 19–10 loss.
 The following week against the Green Bay Packers, Gordon scored his first touchdown since the 2013 season.
-In the season finale against the Steelers, he caught 4 receptions for 115 yards, his first 100-yard game since his Week 12 debut of the 2014 season.
-He finished the 2017 season with 18 receptions for 335 yards and a touchdown in 5 games and starts.
+In the season finale against the Steelers, he had four receptions for 115 yards, his first 100-yard game since his Week 12 debut of the 2014 season.
+He finished the 2017 season with 18 receptions for 335 yards and a touchdown in five games and starts.